ErikaTian/SmartGrocery/README.md

 - As a user, I want to view the list of all products in the grocery store
 - As a user, I want to be able to ***add*** or ***remove*** a product to my shopping list in the cart
-- As a user, I want to be able to select a product and view the details, including its description, manufacturer, brand, price, customer review, etc.
+- As a user, I want to be able to select a product and view the details, including its price, best-before date, customer reviews, etc.
 - As a user, I want to be able to select a product and add a new review for it, *for example*, "Good quality!"